'School saved me' from abuse as a child, says mom calling for kids' return to classrooms

 Despite there being potential plans in place, Goouch-Alsop said children need consistency in their lives and not knowing what is going to happen in a few months can create extra stress for them, their parents and the teachers.

 "Doing things inconsistently like that -- having a hybrid plan where they're going to school one day and then they're off, it would be so hard for them to develop a new normal life," Goouch-Alsop said.

 "Kids learn better consistently through daily Monday to Friday learning, so to have them in and out all the time, the children would really struggle and it would create more work for the teachers."

-Goouch-Alsop -- who's three-year-old son is deaf and hard of hearing and who's daughter, 5, has ADHD and sensory processing disorder -- said not returning to school will be especially hard on parents of children with special needs.
+Goouch-Alsop -- whose three-year-old son is deaf and hard of hearing and whose daughter, 5, has ADHD and sensory processing disorder -- said not returning to school will be especially hard on parents of children with special needs.

 "[My daughter] was doing really, really well in school, watching all of her friends playing, role modeling what they were doing, and sort of stepping out of that fear of things that she had with her sensory processing disorder, but… as soon as the pandemic hit, she regressed," Goouch-Alsop explained.

 Goouch-Alsop said children with special needs don't get the same experience from their parents as they do being around other children in a classroom setting.
 She said remote learning also has not worked for her daughter, adding that even getting her to engage in her therapy via online sessions has been difficult.

 "She refused to go out at all, or walk around the block to get some fresh air, because when you have a lot of sensory issues, the wind or even just temperature changes can really effect you," Goouch-Alsop said.
 "But when she was in school, her teacher said she had no problem going outside for recess, she would just follow all the other kids."